Prashanthreddya/minds-telegram-crypto/README.md

 1. Exported dataset contains 47232 messages in all
 2. Data contains 2900 English and 42 Non-English messages containing the words shib or doge in any possible case
 3. We notice that Sentiment Score is high on 2nd May (56.58%) but the number of messages is very low to give it sufficient weightage
-4. Among the days with substantial messages, we notice that the Sentiment score reached the highest of 54.24% on 5th May and the lowest of 49.97$ on 10th May
+4. Among the days with substantial messages, we notice that the Sentiment score reached the highest of 54.24% on 5th May and the lowest of 49.97% on 10th May
-5. Please open result_plot.html if an interactive plot is to be viewd, result_plot.png is a static plot is to be viewed.
-Aggregate numbers are available in result_data.csv
+5. Plot : result_plot.png, Aggregate numbers : result_data.csv

 ![alt result_plot.png](result_plot.png)